Prison inmates provide details of Aaron Hernandez in final days before suicide

 “Remember when you die, your soul gets reincarnated,” Hernandez said according to the inmate.

-It may have been his final words.
+They may have been his final words.

 More from Yahoo Sports: